OpenAudible Documentation

 Audiobook Info

 Information about a selected book is displayed here.
-This info is collected from web or meta tags and cannot (at this time) be edited.
+This info is collected from web or meta tags.
+Some metadata can be edited using the Get Info and tag editor.

 The blue labels on the left side can be clicked on to filter books by title, author, narrator, genre, or publisher.